Rebalancing Positions

 ctx.sell_shares = pos.shares - target_shares

-If the current allocation is above the target level, the function will sell some shares of the asset, while if the current allocation is below the target level, the function will buy some shares of the asset.
+If the current allocation is above the target level, the function will sell the needed shares of the asset, while if the current allocation is below the target level, the function will buy the needed shares of the asset.

-Following that, we write a rebalance function to set each asset to an equal target allocation at the beginning of each month:
+Following that, we write a rebalance function to target each asset to an equal allocation at the beginning of every month:

 [4]: